sbrsule/game-of-life/README.md

   ```

 ## Controls
-Click on cells to make them alive or dead
+Click on cells to make them alive or dead.
-Press 'P' to pause and unpause the game
+Press 'P' to pause and unpause the game.
-Press the 'Clear' button to clear all cells
+Press the 'Clear' button to clear all cells.